-- Seatbelt Usage use is monitored - Speeding never exceed the posted speed limit. - Harsh Cornering, Accelerating, Braking Based on G-Force.
+- Seatbelt Usage use is monitored

+- Speeding never exceed the posted speed limit.

+- Harsh Cornering, Accelerating, Braking Based on G-Force.

 - Engine light on.

 - Fuel levels below 10%.

 - Low battery alerts.

 - Unauthorized GPS device removal.

 Obey all posted speed signs and FLINT speed policies for all road types and surfaces.
-In cab notifications are set at 10 km/hr. above the Provincial regulatory speed limits for BC, AB, SK and any other locations we may be required to perform work.
+In cab notifications are set at 10 km/hr. above the Provincial regulatory speed limits and any other locations we may be required to perform work.

-13.1 Distracted Driving Policy
+13.1 DISTRACTED DRIVING

-The purpose of this policy is to recognize that an employee's primary responsibility while driving is to focus all of their attention on the safe operation of their vehicle.
+An employee's primary responsibility while driving is to focus all of their attention on the safe operation of their vehicle.
 There are many inherent safety concerns associated with driving and employees must avoid and reduce wherever possible, activities or distractions that takes their focus away from driving.
 Each employee is responsible for his or her safety and under no circumstances should employees place themselves or others at risk by any type of interaction on a communication device that would distract them from focusing their full attention while driving to fulfill business needs, (Refer to FLINT Vehicle and Use Safety Policy - SCM Fleet).

-- Use of a personal or company owned handheld communication device for receiving or making phone calls, reading and sending text/email messages or any other use is strictly prohibited at all times when operating a company owned, leased or personal vehicle for business. - Additionally, such use of a company owned handheld communication device is prohibited at all times while operating any vehicle on personal time.
-Drivers shall only answer or make calls, read or send text messages and email, or otherwise utilize the functionality of a communication device when the vehicle is legally parked in a safe location out of traffic. - Drivers are permitted to use a cellphone to make or receive calls in hands free mode this means the device is not in the drivers hand and is activated by voice or single touch to the device. - CLIENT CELL PHONE USE POLICY If client requirements prohibit any use of a cell phone while driving you must always follow the client expectations.
+- of a personal or company owned handheld communication device for receiving or making phone calls, reading and sending text/email messages or any other use is strictly prohibited at all times when operating a company owned, leased or personal vehicle for business. - Additionally, such use of a company owned handheld communication device is prohibited at all times while operating any vehicle on personal time.
+Drivers shall only answer or make calls, read or send text messages and email, or otherwise utilize the functionality of a communication device when the vehicle is legally parked in a safe location out of traffic. - Drivers are permitted to use a cell phone to make or receive calls in hands free mode this means the device is not in the drivers hand and is activated by voice or single touch to the device. - CLIENT CELL PHONE USE POLICY If client requirements prohibit any use of a cell phone while driving you must always follow the client expectations.

-13.2 Journey Management
+13.2 JOURNEY MANAGEMENT